Diego Costa has been called up to the Brazil national team as he attempts to make a decision regarding his international future.

 The Brazilian-born striker has previously expressed his desire to play for his adopted country, Spain, with Selecao coach Luiz Felipe Scolari prompting him to make a decision.

-Brazil will participate in two friendlies in North America in November, and Scolari has stayed true to his word, calling the striker up with the hope that it swings the decision process in his favor.
+Brazil will participate in two friendlies in North America in November, and Scolari has stayed true to his word, calling-up the striker with the hope that it swings the decision process in his favour.

 Costa has spent the past five seasons playing his club soccer in Spain, and has scored 10 goals in nine La Liga games for Atletico Madrid this season, while adding two in his only Champions League appearance.

 Along with Costa, the CBF also announced Dani Alves, Hulk, Lucas Leiva and Marquinhos will be travelling with the Selecao on their tour.

 Brazil will take on Honduras at Sun Life Stadium in New Jersey, USA on November 16, before facing Chile three days later at the Rogers Center in Toronto, Canada.